What are citation percentiles and how can I use them?

 InCites (Clarivate)

-• View publication percentile ranks by subject category, year, and document type
+• Citation percentile ranks by subject area, publication year, and document type

-• Identify outputs in the top 10% or top 1% globally
+• Lists of top 10% and top 1% publications

-📌 To explore citation percentiles in Web of Science or InCites, please contact the Office for Open Research
+To explore citation percentiles in InCites, please contact the Office for Open Research

 How to Find Citation Percentiles in SciVal